 Official version of all general and permanent federal laws in force.
 Public Laws are arranged under fifty “titles” or subject categories.
 Does not summarize legislative history but cites Statutes at Large.
 Older editions available.

-Print: JPL 3rd Floor KF62 (Title 1-50, USCA Code Guide, General Index A-Z, USCA Tables I-II, USCA Laws) (No longer updated)
+Print: JPL 3rd Floor KF62 (Title 1-50, USCA Code Guide, General Index A-Z, USCA Tables I-II, USCA Laws) (Current volumes no longer received)